 Shanty or Chandelier The man who works the lights.

-Showman's Rest Two sites share this name.
+Showman's Rest Several sites share this name.
 A section of Mt.
-Olivet Cemetery in Hugo, Oklahoma, is the final resting place of many proud circus and carnival veterans.
+Olivet Cemetery in Hugo, Oklahoma, is the final resting place of many circus and carnival veterans.
 There is a similar section of the Woodlawn Cemetery in Chicago, overseen by the Showmen's League of America, created when 86 performers and workers of the Hagenbeck-Wallace Circus were killed in a 1918 train wreck.
 56 of the victims are buried there.
 Many of them remained unidentified because they were known only by their "handles."

 Showmen's League of America Founded in 1913 by a group of outdoor showmen meeting at the Saratoga Hotel in Chicago, the League promotes the image of the circus and carnival and performs charitable work.
 Buffalo Bill Cody was the club's first president.
 Here's a link to their website.